 About Unglazed Red Clay Gaiwan:

-Made of high baked red clay and unglazed, this gaiwan is an excellent choice for steeping darker infusions such as a roasted oolong or a shou puer.
+Made of high baked red clay, this unglazed gaiwan is an excellent choice for steeping darker infusions such as a roasted oolong or a shou puer.
 The unglazed exterior helps to ensure steady handling of the gaiwan, while the unglazed interior allows the clay to be seasoned over time to a particular style of tea.
 Please accept slight variations in color as a sign of the craftsmanship and artisan processing.

 Making tea in a gaiwan offers the tea drinker a chance to appreciate the color of leaves as they infuse, experience the aroma it exudes, and it provides simplicity in preparation.
 The lid is used as a strainer to pour the brew into another cup, or to hold back the leaf for sipping.
 The saucer helps avoid the heat while holding the gaiwan.